theccalderon/theccalderon.github.io/_posts/2019-12-11-scrapping-shots-basketball-reference.md

 ---
 layout: post
-title:  "Web spider to crawl the shot charts from basketball-reference.com"
+title:  "shotChart part 1: Scraping shots from basketball-reference"
 ---

-# shotChart part 1: Scraping shots from basketball-reference
+# Web spider to crawl the shot chart data from basketball-reference.com

 In this post I'll be introducing `shotChart`, a web spyder created using scrapy (python library) to get the shots from basketball-reference.com.
 It will mainly be focused on how it was implemented.